How Does Workers’ Comp Work?

 Do I have to go to the doctor my employer sends me to?

-Many times people contact my office, who have been forced to go to a business health center, which is created for the benefit of employers, not employees.
+Many times people contact our law firm, who have been forced to go to a business health center, which is created for the benefit of employers, not employees.
 When you are hurt at work, you choose your doctor, not your employer.
 Unfortunately, the business health centers are usually inclined to just try to get you back to work, without determining the extent of your injuries.
-When your injuries are not healed and you seek to get additional medical care, the Employer / Workers Compensation carrier will then use the business health report to say you are not in need of additional care.
+When your injuries are not healed and you seek to get additional medical care, the Employer / Workers’ Compensation carrier will then use the business health report to say you are not in need of additional care.

 When you are hurt it is important that you pick your doctor, not your employer.
 If you have been injured at work in Campbell, Boone, Kenton, Grant, Pendleton, Owen, Gallatin, Harrison or anywhere else, please call (859) 781-9100 or contact us online for a free consultation.
 There is no charge for an initial consultation.